Natural Upholstery Resources for those Hiring an Upholstery Professional

 What if my upholsterer or workroom tells me to order the materials myself?

-Based on standard upholstery dimensions, most professionals will be able to specify a list of ‘conventional’ materials they will need to reupholster each piece of your furniture.
-Since natural upholstery materials are not yet readily available through conventional upholstery supply houses, it is a time-consuming task for professionals and workrooms to determine what materials to look for, size specifications for each, and how much to buy for your project.
+Based on standard upholstery dimensions, most upholstery workrooms will be able to specify a list of ‘conventional’ materials they will need to reupholster each piece of your furniture.
+Since natural upholstery materials are not yet readily available through conventional upholstery supply houses, it is a time-consuming task for professional workrooms to determine what materials to look for, size specifications for each, and how much to buy for your project.

 It’s important to note that ‘Conventional’ to ‘Natural’ is not a straight conversion in terms of dimensions of available materials.
 For instance, natural latex foam and wool batting are manufactured for the bedding industry, so converting and mapping out calculations can be complicated and time-consuming for a workroom that is accustomed to specifying materials manufactured for the upholstery industry.
 This is one of the biggest barriers to the willingness of many workrooms to accommodate client requests for these materials.
 You can use the resources below to figure out how much of each material to purchase and bring to your upholsterer, or you can hire me to do this for you through my consulting services.

 Natural Upholstery Videos & Guides

 Watch videos on the Natural Upholstery YouTube channel to help you get familiar with the materials and how they are used.
 Some of the videos include links to free downloadable worksheets & guides for calculating how much to purchase for your project.

 If you need help with calculating how much of each material to purchase, or have questions specific to a project that are not answered in the videos & guides, I am happy to assist – just follow the instructions here to get personalized help.